 Our Toronto restorative dentistry practice offers countless treatments to help improve the beauty and health of people’s smiles.
 This includes procedures that address the teeth, the gums, and other structures of the mouth.
 Many people take their gums for granted, however, which means a greater risk of gum disease and eventual tooth loss.

 Also known as periodontal disease, gum disease is a bacterial infection of a person’s gum tissue.
-The bacteria that causes gum disease is the same bacteria that causes tooth decay and bad breath.
+The bacteria that cause gum disease is the same bacteria that cause tooth decay and bad breath.
 Initially, gum disease starts as a basic inflammation of the gums, though in later stages it can lead to serious dental problems and even issues with general wellness.

 Stages of Gum Disease

 There are three stages of gum disease.
 From least serious to most serious, they are as follows:

 - Advanced periodontitis